-Do you know a breastfeeding mom?
-As a nursing mom myself, I’ve compiled some of my favorite gift ideas that a breastfeeding mom will truly appreciate.
+So I’ve compiled some of my favorite must-have gift for a breastfeeding mom – gifts she can truly appreciate.
 Because life with little ones is tough enough, providing useful and seriously helpful gifts can make all the difference during the holidays.

 This post contains affiliate links at no additional cost to you.